 RDS/RBDS and RadioText Plus (RT+) FM Receiver

-This example shows how you can use MATLAB® and the Communications System Toolbox™ to extract program or song information from FM radio stations using the RDS or RBDS standard and, optionally, the RadioText Plus (RT+) standard.
-You can either use captured signals or receive signals in real time using the Communications System Toolbox Support Package for RTL-SDR Radio.
+This example shows how to extract program or song information from FM radio stations using the RDS or RBDS standard and, optionally, the RadioText Plus (RT+) standard.
+You can use a captured signal, or receive signals over-the-air in real time using an RTL-SDR radio, an ADALM-PLUTO radio, or a USRP B200/B210 radio.

 Required Hardware and Software